Lý Tòng Bá: Military career

-In the early 1960s the ARVN cavalry forces were regarded as an important factor in upholding or overthrowing any South Vietnamese government, having been used to suppress at least three coup attempts.
-President Ngo Dinh Diem acted to ensure the loyalty of his armor leaders.
+In the early 1960s the ARVN Armor Force were regarded as an important factor in upholding or overthrowing any South Vietnamese government, having been used to suppress at least three coup attempts.
+President Ngô Đình Diệm acted to ensure the loyalty of his armor leaders.
 Only the most trustworthy armor officers were assigned to the greater Saigon area.
-Diem also limited fuel allocations so that armored units could not reach Saigon and Bá had to telephone the Independence Palace frequently to report his location.
-Despite these precautions armored units joined the November 1963 South Vietnamese coup d'état and Diem and his brother Ngô Đình Nhu would be executed in a 4th Squadron, 4th Cavalry M113.
+Diệm also limited fuel allocations so that armored units could not reach Saigon and Bá had to telephone the Independence Palace frequently to report his location.
+Despite these precautions armored units joined the November 1963 South Vietnamese coup d'état and Diệm and his brother Ngô Đình Nhu would be executed in a 4th Squadron, 4th Cavalry M113.

-In the September 1964 South Vietnamese coup attempt he supported General Dương Văn Đức's unsuccessful coup attempt.
+In the September 1964 South Vietnamese coup attempt, rebel leaders Lt.
+Gen. Dương Văn Đức and Brig.
+Gen. Lâm Văn Phát ordered Lt.
+Col. Bá to attack Tan Son Nhut Air Base with his armored squadron, but Bá telephoned MACV headquarters instead to learn what America thought about the coup.
+When he found that MACV opposed the rebellion, he called off the assault.

 In 1966 he served as chief of Bình Dương province.
 In 1968 he served as chief of Bình Định province.

 On 15 January 1972 he was appointed as commander of the 23rd Division replacing Brigadier general Vo Van Canh.

 During the Easter Offensive of 1972, he commanded the 23rd Division and together with Vann successfully defended Kontum against the People's Army of Vietnam (PAVN) attack.
+In 30 May afternoon, President Thiệu flew into Kontum City, praised the endurance and fighting spirit of all forces defending the city, and right there pinned the brigadier general star on Col. Bá, the defender of Kontum, for "special frontline merits".

+A recipient of the French Croix de Guerre and the US Silver Star, Gen. Bá assumed command of the ARVN Armor Branch right after the Easter Offensive.

 In 1975 he commanded the 25th Division responsible for defending the northwestern approaches to Saigon.
 As the PAVN forces closed in on Saigon in late April 1975, the 25th Division's Củ Chi Base Camp came under artillery fire on 28 April and then siege from the PAVN.
-Bá ordered his force to fight in place, but on the morning of 29 April after PAVN tanks broke through the defensive lines, order collapsed and Bá and his remaining forces attempted to flee the base.
+Brigadier general Bá ordered his force to fight in place, but on the morning of 29 April after PAVN tanks broke through the defensive lines, order collapsed and Bá and his remaining forces attempted to flee the base.

+Later life

 After initially evading capture he was eventually caught by the PAVN and sent to a reeducation camp for 12 years.
 He emigrated to the United States in 1990.